mahmoodsheikh36/mahmoodsheikh36.github.io/content/post/data_structures.md

 <div class="definition">

-**abstract data types**, commonly abbreviated \*ADT\*s, are a way of classifying [data structure](#data-structure)s based on how they are used and the behaviors they provide. they do not specify how the data structure must be implemented or laid out in memory, but simply provide a minimal expected interface and set of behaviors. for example, a [stack](#stack) is an abstract data type that specifies a linear data structure with [LIFO](#lifo) behavior. stacks are commonly implemented using s or [linked list](#linked-list)s, but a needlessly complicated implementation using a [binary search tree](#binary-search-tree) is still a valid implementation. to be clear, it is incorrect to say that stacks are arrays or vice versa. an array can be used as a stack. likewise, a stack can be implemented using an array. <br/>
+**abstract data types**, commonly abbreviated \*ADT\*s, are a way of classifying [data structure](#data-structure)s based on how they are used and the behaviors they provide. they do not specify how the data structure must be implemented or laid out in memory, but simply provide a minimal expected interface and set of behaviors. for example, a [stack](#stack) is an abstract data type that specifies a linear data structure with [LIFO](#lifo) behavior. stacks are commonly implemented using [array]({{< relref "20220728190531-array.md" >}})s or [linked list](#linked-list)s, but a needlessly complicated implementation using a [binary search tree](#binary-search-tree) is still a valid implementation. to be clear, it is incorrect to say that stacks are arrays or vice versa. an array can be used as a stack. likewise, a stack can be implemented using an array. <br/>

 <div class="characteristic">